isamu-isozaki/teamai_test/marketing/marketing-sales-development/sdr/index.html.md

 Throughout the BDR/SDR onboarding program there are assessments to test your knowledge on the learned topics from that day/week’s training.
 These quizzes are sent to your team lead automatically upon completion.
 Upon receipt, your team lead will review and discuss with you your score during your 1:1 time.

 **How to assign the assessments to a new hire**
-The team lead should notify the Marketing Operations Manager no later than one week before the new hire start date in order for the Marketo form (where the assesment templates live) to be updated to reflect the new hire name and corresponding team lead.
+The team lead should notify the Marketing Operations Manager no later than one week before the new hire start date in order for the Marketo form (where the assesment templates live/index.html.md) to be updated to reflect the new hire name and corresponding team lead.

 **Who are the results sent to and how do you know you passed?**
 The assessment results are sent to the team lead overseeing the onboarding and will be reviewed in your weekly 1:1s throughout the duration of your onboarding.
 If not complete after 30 days you will recieve a written warning and you have one additonal week to complete them.